emberjs/rfcs/text/0998-make-fn-built-in.md

 Once implemented, the guides, if they say anything about gjs/gts/`<template>` and `fn` by the time this would be implemented, would only remove the import.

+The guides should also detail which functions are built in to the framework and, therefore, do not need to be imported.

 ## Drawbacks

 People may not know where `fn` is defined.